 Aggregated Stat Data¶

-The Stat pipeline Manager is responsible for aggregating stats from all caches, into delivery services statistics.
+The Stat pipeline Manager is responsible for aggregating stats from all cache server s, into Delivery Services statistics.
 This is done via a call to

 Aggregated Availability Data¶

 Both the Stat and Health pipelines aggregate availability data received from caches.
 This is done via a call to

 traffic_monitor/deliveryservice/health.go:CalcAvailability() followed by a call to

 CalcAvailability function calculates the availability of each cache server from the result of polling it, that is, local availability.
 The

 combineState() function is a lambda passed to the Manager, which signals the State Combiner microthread, which will combine the local and peer Traffic Monitor availability data, and insert it into the shared data

 Data is provided to HTTP requests via the thread-safe shared data objects (see Shared Data).
 These objects are closed in lambdas created via

 traffic_monitor/datareq/datareq.go:MakeDispatchMap().
 This is called by the Ops Configuration Manager when it recreates the HTTP(S) server.
 Each HTTP(S) endpoint is mapped to a function which closes around the shared data objects it needs, and takes the request data it needs (such as query parameters).
 Each endpoint function resides in its own file in